LJPZebra/OLU/1P_Multicolor_System.md

 https://github.com/vbormuth/OLU/assets/38736127/12681a4f-9d83-438b-acc0-6e80867b9052

-*  Take the 3D printed [sample chamber](CAD_models/SampleChamber.stl) and use [cyanoacrylate](https://uk.rs-online.com/web/p/glues/0473455) or [UV-curing adhesive](https://www.thorlabs.com/thorproduct.cfm?partnumber=NOA68) to glue one glass windows on each side as well as an [O-ring](https://www.oring.fr/joint-torique/22-1.html?search_query=&results=45) into the hole on the short side, which will allow you later to introduce and position the sample via a [capillary](https://www.alphalabs.co.uk/5-000-2050) (inner diameter 0.85mm, outer diameter 1.47mm, length 115mm) for the imaging sessions.
+*  Take the 3D printed [sample chamber](CAD_models/SampleChamber.stl) and use [cyanoacrylate](https://uk.rs-online.com/web/p/glues/0473455) or [UV-curing adhesive](https://www.thorlabs.com/thorproduct.cfm?partnumber=NOA68) to glue a glass window on each side as well as an [O-ring](https://www.oring.fr/joint-torique/22-1.html?search_query=&results=45) into the hole on the short side, which will allow you later to introduce and position the sample via a [capillary](https://www.alphalabs.co.uk/5-000-2050) (inner diameter 0.85mm, outer diameter 1.47mm, length 115mm) for the imaging sessions.
 As a glue, we use a [UV glue](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=196&pn=NOA61) but you can also use standard cyanoacrylate.
 [REDITE ? les refs sont déjà dans la première phrase]

 *  Place the sample chamber into the predefined opening of the sample chamber holder.)